Hubear-MUC/Power/README.md

 See the readme.txt file for details

 Code space: max.
-92 bytes
+159 bytes

 --------------

 Version history:
 ----------------

+Version 4.0:

+Implementing the entry of number and exponent by arguments at invoking.
+This should make the usage of the program more comfortable.

 Version 3.0